hyperledger/aries-rfcs/features/0028-introduce/README.md

 ```

 The recipient can choose whether or not to honor it in their own way, on
 their own schedule.
-However, a `~please_ack` decorator could be used to make
-it more interactive, and a `problem_report` could be returned if the
+However, a `problem_report` could be returned if the
 recipient chooses not to honor it.

 ### Advanced Use Cases